usf-cs360-spring2019/usf-cs360-spring2019.github.io/_projects/midterm-groups.md

 **This is a required step for each student!**

-{% include notice.html type = "is-info" icon = "fas fa-info-circle" text = "When forming groups, pay attention to the group number.
-The first 6 groups will present their midterm projects on Tuesday 03/19 and the last 6 groups will present on Thursday 03/21." %}

 ## Group Names

 After a group is officially created on Canvas (see above), one member of each group must submit their group name in the following assignment: